DCPROGS/HJCFIT/documentation/source/api/python.rst

 Linear Algebra
 ++++++++++++++

-Numpy does provides only a subset of its utilities for arrays consisting of long doubles.
+Numpy only provides a subset of its utilities for arrays consisting of long doubles.
 As a result, this package exposes some of Eigen_'s capabilities, as needed.
 Their interface is generally reminiscent of the numpy utility they mirror.